 PHIL 375/BSMT 375, Business Ethics, also satisfies the requirements for this course.
+Prerequisites: PHIL 200, EMCO 103, or Instructor consent.

 PHIL 375.
 Business and Professional Ethics

 This course will investigate some of the major social and ethical issues associated with business and the professions.
 Topics to be covered include theories of right and wrong, relativism, the justification of moral judgments, the social responsibilities of business employers, bluffing in negotiations, deception in advertising, extortion, decision-making role of the professional and professional responsibility.